AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 * tensor: The tensor to be used by the automatic differentiation tensor object.

-* PartialDerivativeFunction (Optional): The partial derivative function to be multiplied with seed.
-Must supply the seed argument to the function.
+* PartialDerivativeFunction (Optional): The partial derivative function to be multiplied with initialPartialFirstDerivativeTensor.
+Must supply the initialPartialFirstDerivativeTensor argument to the function.

 * PreviousTensorObject1 (Optional): The first previous tensor object that was used to generate the current tensor object.